Miccighel/MichaelSoprano/content/post/information-analysis-and-processing-for-training_2024-2025/index.md

 ---
-title: Information Analysis and Processing for Training (2024–2025)
+title: Information Analysis and Processing for Training (A.A.
+2024–2025)
 subtitle: Bachelor's Degree in Sports Science at the University of Udine

 summary: "Bachelor's Degree in Sports Science.
 Academic Year: 2024–2025"